ExVeCtr/ExVectrArduinoPlatform/README.md

-# ExVectr Library Template
+# ExVectr Arduino Platform Implementation
-This repository is a template for use to create ExVectr libraries.
-This also contains instuctions of what where goes, naming convetions etc.
-Its only a few files.
-Just read them.
-Also recommended to check the ExVectrProjectTemplate.
+This repository is an implementation of the required functions to get a ExVeCtr Project running on Arduino.
 ## **This project is under initial development.
 Things will probably break.**